weyoss/redis-smq/docs/api/consumer.md

    Can be defined per message instance or per consumer.
 By default, message retry threshold is set to 3.

 - `options.messageRetryDelay` *(Integer): Optional.* In seconds.
 The amount of time in seconds to wait for before re-queuing a failed message.
-By default, message retry delay is not set.
+By default, message retry delay is 60 seconds.

 ### Consumer.prototype.run()